- GPS Tracking for Field Service

 This is what people call location-verified attendance.
 The record shows the employee’s clock-in time together with the job-site location, which removes most of the confusion around remote work.

-Mobile apps and GPS sensors make the whole process simple.
+GPS Mobile apps and sensors make the whole process simple.
 The employee only interacts with the clock-in button, while the software captures the location in the background.

 Manual timesheets make job-site attendance difficult to verify